gambaman/ArcadeJoystickX4PlusSimonGame/README.md

   * Includes four arcade joysticks using just an USB connector.
   * No special drivers are needed.
-  * Each joystick have six generic buttons, a start button and an insert coin button.
+  * Each joystick have six generic buttons, a start button and a retroiluminated insert coin button.
   * The insert coin buttons are also employed in an integrated Simon game in order to obtain credits.
   * The insert coin buttons are disabled when there are no credits available.